fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/03_this.md

 }
 ```

 It seems to work because the method does not dereference `this`.
 It only prints the value of the pointer - if it was to access some members (dereference needed) it would likely crash.
-Dereference in main function does not affect it because it does not try to modify any data.
+Dereference in main function is only an abstraction (the actual dereference in machine code happens when it reads/writes member variables)

 ## summary

-- All member non-`static` variables are accessed by this pointer.
+- All member non-`static` variables are accessed through `this` pointer.
+- `this` is optional when acessing members.
 - `this` is only accessible inside non-`static` member functions.
 - For class `X`, `this` is of type `X*` inside non-const methods and `const X*` inside const methods.
 - `this` is never null.